 Perhaps the best way to find new opportunities in the photography field is to use your portfolio as a marketing initiative.
 While many photography jobs are never posted as open positions, you will have to do a bit of research and digging on your own.

 This will require you to create a portfolio that best represents your work, research potential clients that you would want to work with and reach out using your website as a reference to your knowledge and skills.

 This technique is a numbers game and calls for determination.
 You may send 100 emails to potential clients, but you only need one to say yes to land your next freelance job.

-The third way to find freelance photo jobs online is through Thumbtack.
+The fourth way to find freelance photo jobs online is through Thumbtack.

 Thumbtack is a paid job board that requires you to bid on the projects available.
 You start by setting up your profile, find jobs that pertain to you and send them a pitch for proposal.

 Users are charged only when the client responds to your bid.
 Many are hesitant to use this site, which is understandable due to the fee you must pay to land a job.
 Yet, if you’re willing to invest money in finding new work, the site offers multiple opportunities for wedding, portrait and real estate photographers.